Section 10 CGST Act 2017

 [Note : CGST Act 2017 also known as CENTRAL GOODS AND SERVICES TAX ACT, 2017 assented by the President of India on 12-4-2017 -An Act to make a provision for levy and collection of tax on intra-State supply of goods or services or both by the Central Government and the matters connected therewith or incidental thereto. ]

-10. (1) Notwithstanding anything to the contrary contained in this Act but subject to the provisions of sub-sections (3) and (4) of section 9, a registered person, whose aggregate turnover in the preceding financial year did not exceed fifty lakh rupees, may opt to pay, in lieu of the tax payable by him, an amount calculated at such rate as may be prescribed, but not exceeding,—
+10. (1) Notwithstanding anything to the contrary contained in this Act but subject to the provisions of sub-sections (3) and (4) of section 9, a registered person, whose aggregate turnover in the preceding financial year did not exceed fifty lakh rupees, may opt to pay, 8[in lieu of the tax payable by him under sub-section (1) of section 9, an amount of tax calculated at such rate] as may be prescribed , but not exceeding,—

 (b) two and a half per cent of the turnover in State or turnover in Union territory in case of persons engaged in making supplies referred to in clause (b) of paragraph 6 of Schedule II, and

-(c) half per cent of the turnover in State or turnover in Union territory in case of other suppliers,
+(c) half per cent of the turnover [ of the turnover of taxable supplies of goods (refer Note 6 & 7) ] in State or turnover in Union territory in case of other suppliers,

 subject to such conditions and restrictions as may be prescribed:

-Provided that the Government may, by notification [Note 1 , 2 , 4, 5 ], increase the said limit of fifty lakh rupees to such higher amount, not exceeding one crore rupees, as may be recommended by the Council.
+Provided that the Government may, by notification [Note 1 , 2 , 4, 5 ], increase the said limit of fifty lakh rupees to such higher amount, not exceeding 9[one crore and fifty lakh rupees], as may be recommended by the Council:

 (2) The registered person shall be eligible to opt under sub-section (1), if—